About half of all people with cancer receive radiation therapy, a type of treatment that is used to shrink tumors and stop the growth of cancer cells.

 While it's killing the cancer, radiation therapy also can damage normal cells.
-The good news is that normal cells are more likely to recover from the effects of radiation.
+The good news is that normal cells usually recover from the effects of radiation.
 Doctors take precautions to protect a person's healthy cells when they're giving radiation treatments.

 A radiation oncologist is a doctor whose specialty is using radiation to treat cancer.
-The radiation oncologist will work with other health care professionals to decide on the type and dose of radiation therapy that will best treat a person's cancer.
+The radiation oncologist will work with others on the health care team to decide on the type and dose of radiation therapy that will best treat a person's cancer.

 With external radiation therapy, doctors use a large machine and special equipment that aims specific amounts of radiation directly at the cancer.

 People who are having external radiation treatments usually don't need to stay in the hospital overnight.
 Most visit the hospital or treatment center 5 days a week (with weekends off) for 2 to 8 weeks.
 Getting small daily doses of radiation helps to protect the normal cells from damage.
 The weekend breaks help the normal cells to recover from radiation.

 If you're being treated using external radiation therapy, at each appointment you'll dress in a hospital gown or robe and enter the radiation treatment room.
 After settling you into position on a table or other flat surface, the radiation therapist will leave the room (just as an X-ray technician does when you're having an X-ray at the dentist or hospital).
 Then a large machine called a simulator will deliver the exact amount of radiation necessary to kill the cancer cells in the area, which has usually been outlined with ink or a faint tattoo.